athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 4/Weak Clacking Skull Swarm.md

 abilities_mid:
   - name: ""
   - name: "Boneshard Burst"
-    desc: "  When a clacking skull swarm is reduced to 0 Hit Points, it erupts in an explosion of foul energy and bone fragments in a 30-foot burst, dealing 2d12-2 piercing damage and 2d12-2 void damage (DC 27 Reflex check save)."
+    desc: "  When a clacking skull swarm is reduced to 0 Hit Points, it erupts in an explosion of foul energy and bone fragments in a @Template[burst|distance:30], dealing 2d12-2 piercing damage and 2d12-2 void damage (DC 27 Reflex check save)."

   - name: "Chattering Teeth"
     desc: " (arcane,auditory,aura,emotion,incapacitation,mental) 60 feet.
 A clacking skull swarm emits a cacophony of chattering.
 A creature entering or beginning its turn within the area must succeed at a DC 27 Will check save or become [[Conditions/Confused|Confused]] for 1 round.
 A creature that successfully saves is immune to that swarm's chattering teeth for 24 hours.
 The swarm can stop or resume this ability as a free action."